Learn More about Depression Treatment Options

 Professional psychological therapy can be provided by therapists, counselors, and psychologists to treat a depressive disorder.
 There are various approaches to psychotherapy available, but for treating depressive illnesses it has been found that cognitive behavioral therapy (CBT) is the most effective.
 In addition, family or systems focused therapy or interpersonal therapy are also effective treatment modalities.
 A psychiatrist provides minimal actual psychotherapy, but is licensed to prescribe proper medications, as well as to prescribe TMS or ECT therapies.

 Electroconvulsive Therapy (ECT)

 ECT has been in use since the 1930s, and involves delivering electric currents into the brain with the goal of triggering short seizures.
-As a result, it can be effective in causing shifts in the brain chemistry that will help mitigate the symptoms of mental illness, including depression.
+As a result, it can be effective in causing shifts in the brain chemistry that reduce the symptoms of mental illness, including depression.
 ECT has been found to be successful when other traditional methods have failed to provide relief from symptoms.
-ECT is, however, an invasive procedure that requires sedation with a general anesthesia.
+ECT is an invasive procedure that requires sedation with a general anesthesia.
 Side effects can include confusion and memory loss.